ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 ### gRPC Communication Patterns
 The common communication pattern between client and server is simple request-response style communication.
 However, with gRPC, you can leverage different inter-process communication patterns other than the simple request-response pattern.
-This module supports four fundamental communication patterns used in gRPC-based applications: simple RPC(unary RPC), server streaming, client streaming, and bidirectional streaming.
+This module supports four fundamental communication patterns used in gRPC-based applications: simple RPC(unary RPC), server streaming RPC, client streaming RPC, and bidirectional streaming RPC.

 #### Simple RPC (Unary RPC)
 In this pattern, the client invokes a remote function of a server and sends a single request to the server.
 The server sends a single response in return to the client along with status details.